sithmel/occamsrazor.js/README.rst

 adapters.add (alias .subscribe, .on)
 ---------------------------------------------------

-Add a function and 0 or more validators to the adapter registry.
+Add a function and 0 or more validators to the adapters.
 If the adapter takes more than one argument (a multiadapter) we must pass an array with all the validators.

 Syntax::